Kaysi McLeod Murder: How Did She Die? Who Killed Her?

 Image Credit: Dateline

 Once Scott returned from his alleged hunting trip, Lori informed him about the situation, and he tried his best to console her.
 In addition, he insisted that he would ask his FBI colleagues to look into Kaysi’s disappearance.
 Still, there was no news of the teen for years, and Lori began fearing the worst with each passing day.
 In 2007, a hunter found buried human remains in Jackson County, which remained unidentified for a long time.
-Yet, the police received a significant breakthrough when the remains became a match for Kaysi McLeod.
+The police received a breakthrough when the remains became a match for Kaysi McLeod.
 Unfortunately, her cause of death was never determined, but her killer later claimed she died of alcohol, methamphetamine, and oxycontin overdose.

 During the initial investigation, Lori assumed that Kaysi had either run away or been killed by someone who held a grudge against her.
 Furthermore, she depended on her husband, Scott Kimball, and believed he would use his FBI connections to find her daughter.
 Surprisingly, he was strangely confident of Kaysi’s survival and assured Lori that she would return safely.
 Besides, while Scott kept finding the missing girl’s belongings, including her necklace, around the house, he claimed that her makeup kit vanished from her room overnight.